Lead Generation VS Brand Identity – Is Patience A Virtue?

 Everything about their marketing campaigns is crafted to reinforce their brand identity and to create product familiarity.
 If you see the iconic fruit logo, for example, you know it is an apple product.
 Alternatively, you only have to see the start of an Apple advert to recognise the company.
 This level of brand identity has not been achieved overnight – this has been a careful and considered approach that has taken many years to perfect.

-Most businesses should aim for brand recognition – this in turn will help with lead generation and conversions.
+Most modern businesses should aim for brand recognition – this in turn will help with lead generation and conversions.
 Commit to long-term development and work on crafting a strong brand identity.
 In doing so, you will ensure the longevity of your business whilst generating an increasing amount of leads and conversions.